KrystianGolinski/Simulated_Trading_Platform/Project_Documentation/EngineStructure.md

 ## Overview

 The C++ Trading Engine is a high-performance backtesting system that executes trading strategies against historical market data.
-Built using modern C++17 with PostgreSQL integration, it follows service-oriented architecture principles with comprehensive error handling and modular design.
+Built using modern C++17 with PostgreSQL integration, it follows service-oriented architecture principles with appropriate error handling and modular design.

 ## Architecture Components